enkidevs/curriculum/javascript/react/redux-tips/avoid-object-mutations.md

   myProperty: newValue
 });
 ```
-Note that if there are two objects that have different values for the same property, the last one wins.
+Note that if there are two objects that have different values for the same property, the rightmost object wins.

 Another approach to this problem is to use the new **spread operator**(`...`):